-During the devastating floods this winter across northern parts of the UK, firefighters worked around the clock saving lives, helping communities and providing humanitarian support.
-At the same time the service faces huge cuts to budgets, jobs, stations and fire appliances.
+During the devastating floods last winter across northern parts of the UK, firefighters worked around the clock saving lives, helping communities and providing humanitarian support.
+At the same time, the service faces huge cuts to budgets, jobs, stations and fire appliances.

 Firefighters have always rescued people during floods and will continue to do so but the service needs to be properly resourced, with sufficient staff to deal with more frequent flooding and the best equipment to deal with the hazards.